Setting Goals for… Your Brand!

 So let’s take a step back.
 Why do we want a brand in the first place?
 We know, we know, we just said “if you want to evoke a response from your target audience” but let’s break that into more manageable chunks.

 - Communicate what you do

 Brand Effectiveness Metric #1: User Testing

-So for this you’ll need to connect with your audience.
-Either you’ve got a good-sized following on social media and you can post logo design options, poll to see what people are interested in hearing about, their favorite formats for your content and so on.
+Your best bet is to connect with your audience directly.
+Maybe you’ve got a good-sized following on social media and you can post logo design options, poll to see what people are interested in hearing about, their favorite formats for your content, and so on.
 If you don’t yet have a collection of followers, then you’ll need to figure out where they hang out and ask those already-established groups the same questions.

 - What do you think this brand is about?